leonp/leonp.github.io/blog/thinking/_posts/2011-12-15-okies-and-chavs.markdown

 category: thinking
 ---

-Been reading The Grapes of Wrath.
+Been reading _The Grapes of Wrath_.

 It suits these times.
 See how the haves describe the have–nots: